-A: Informal resolution is intended for complaints of interpersonal conflict that are not PAC.
-Complainants of prima facie PAC may request informal resolution.
-However, commanders are responsible for determining the appropriate inquiry and resolution of all prima facie PAC complaints.
-Commanders may not direct IR if it is not requested for a prima facie PAC complaint.
+A: Marines may request informal resolution of their complaint, however, commanders are responsible for determining the appropriate resolution of a PAC complaint.
+All alleged violations or reports of PAC will go to the EOA for screening and a recommendation to the commander.
 Commanders are directed to consult their EOA and SJA when considering alleged violations or reports of PAC.
+Commanders may decide to dismiss a complaint if it is resolved through informal resolution.
+Regardless of how a PAC complaint is resolved, commanders will submit written notification to the first GCMC Authority in their chain of command of all alleged violations of PAC.
 Commanders will document all decisions to pursue further inquiry/investigation, dismiss, or refer an allegation of PAC in the DASH system.